krishsharma0413/godot-AI-Dialog/README.md

 NPC.provide_context("Player will come to you for quests.
 Talk to them normally while also giving them the quest of collecting 100 honey pots for you.
 Make up a story for why you need it.")

 # Get a reply when the player said something
-var response:String = NPC.generate_dialog("This is something the Player will say. something like a dialog or fixed choice or even processed speech recognization, possibilities are endless")
+var response:String = await NPC.generate_dialog("This is something the Player will say. something like a dialog or fixed choice or even processed speech recognization, possibilities are endless")

 #print response or something with it
 print(response)